“Never whine, never complain, never make excuses.” - John Wooden

 Another common example we see at the gym is one member expressing empathy over another member’s injury or movement limitation.
 If someone mentions they are working through injury, try not to say “I’m sorry” or “that sucks.”
 In the moment this may feel like a kind response, but you are actually negatively affecting your friend’s ability to keep a positive mindset and improve.
 Again, if you want to be a good training partner, ask questions and listen.
 You can inquire about their goals, their recovery process, or any number of other things related to their training.

 If someone around you is truly complaining, try not to pile on with more negativity.
 You can either change the subject, or help them change their complaint into a growth-oriented discussion of the problem.
 This practice can help you do the same thing with your own thought processes later.
-This doesn’t mean policing others’ behaviour, or ignoring their problems, rather being sensitive to what they are really trying to express, and either help them focus on what they can change or focus on what is already going well.
+This doesn’t mean policing others’ behaviour, or ignoring their problems.
+Rather, be sensitive to what they are really trying to express, and either help them focus on what they can change or focus on what is already going well.

 Complaining doesn’t make you a bad person, and we all complain from time-to-time.
 However, you are ultimately responsible for what you put out into the world, as you are in control of what you say.
 You can help yourself and others become better by trying to keep a positive outlook.